 How to equip relationship managers to know the right thing to say, at the right time

-Much like Microsoft, many wealth management firms are passionate about empowering employees, engaging clients and increasing process efficiency.
-Achieving excellence in these three pillars must be your goal, if you are on a mission to drive down cost-income ratios, and grow revenues.
+Much like Microsoft, many wealth management firms are passionate about empowering employees, engaging clients, and increasing process efficiency.
+Achieving excellence in these three pillars must be your goal if you are on a mission to drive down cost-income ratios, and grow revenues.

 A significant factor in empowering relationship managers is the elimination of manual administrative tasks wherever possible, freeing time for more client-facing, revenue-generating work.
 Digital transformation is helping to achieve this goal for routine and repetitive tasks that have plagued relationship managers for many years.
-However, many wealth managers still have a long way to go to fully embrace new technologies like Artificial Intelligence (AI), which have much to offer in terms of capturing, processing and analysing vast quantities of data at high speed.
+However, many wealth managers still have a long way to go to fully embrace new technologies like Artificial Intelligence (AI), which has much to offer in terms of capturing, processing, and analysing vast quantities of data at high speed.
 This kind of automation and analysis at scale reveals actionable insights that will strengthen the advisor-client relationship in ways that are simply not possible otherwise.

 Ask the same question of a roomful of relationship managers, and the typical answer would be “We don’t have the data to know what is the right thing to say to clients, at the right time.”

 So, the key to engaging clients in a more intelligent and captivating way lies in your ability to extract value from the data you hold.
-Today, there is no shortage of high quality data due to the vast quantity that is captured during onboarding.
-Sadly, however, once this rich data has met the identity verification requirements of compliance, it is often left to languish in systems that are unconnected to the rest of the business and its true value is lost.
+Today, there is no shortage of high-quality data due to the vast quantity that is captured during onboarding.
+Sadly, however, once this rich data has met the identity verification requirements of compliance, it is often left to languish in systems that are unconnected to the rest of the business, and its true value is lost.
 In theory, large financial institutions have an advantage as they hold a wealth of client data spanning many years.
 However, they often find aggregation and analysis more challenging, as the combination of structured and unstructured data they hold resides in multiple, disparate systems.

 As clients travel further on their journey with your firm they are often asked multiple times for the same data, simply because the data dots cannot be connected and company-wide visibility is not possible.
 Apart from the obvious inconvenience to clients, duplicate data is being stored in many different parts of your organisation, unnecessarily.